Belgian cuisine: Belgian fries

 Fries, deep-fried chipped potatoes, are very popular in Belgium, where they are thought to have originated.
 The earliest evidence of the dish comes from a book entitled Curiosités de la table dans les Pays-Bas-Belgiques written in 1781, which described how inhabitants of Namur, Dinant and Andenne around the river Meuse had eaten fried potatoes since around 1680.
 Though they are usually known as "French fries" in the United States, it is argued that American soldiers during the First World War called them "French fries" because the Belgian soldiers who introduced them to the dish spoke French.

-In Belgium, fries are sold at fast-food stands or in dedicated fast-food restaurants called friteries, frietkot, or frituur (loosely: “fry shack”).
+In Belgium, fries are sold at independent fast-food stands or in dedicated fast-food restaurants called friteries, frietkot, or frituur (loosely: “fry shack”).
 They are often served with a variety of sauces and eaten either on their own or in the company of other snacks.
 Traditionally, they are served in a cornet de frites (French) or puntzak (Flemish), a cone-shaped white piece of thick paper then wrapped in a piece of thin (and coloured) paper, with the sauce on the top.
 Larger portions are often served in cardboard trays for practicality's sake.
 Other street foods like frikandel, gehaktbal or kroket are sold alongside.
 In some cases, the fries are served in the form of a baguette sandwich along with their sauce and meat; this is known as a mitraillette.
 In areas with immigration, the same combination is also available in a wrap called a dürüm instead of on a baguette.

 The vast majority of Belgian households have a deep fryer, allowing them to make their own fries and other deep-fried foods at home.
 Supermarkets sell a range of liquid and solid animal- and plant-based fats for use in home deep fryers; beef fat is particularly prized.

-In June 2017 the European Commission issued a recommendation to limit the chemical acrylamide—a natural result of frying some foods at high temperatures—from reaching consumers, due to its alleged carcinogenic properties.
+Belgian fries are distinct, as they are fried twice, leading to a crispy bite.
+However, in June 2017, the European Commission issued a recommendation to limit the chemical acrylamide—a natural result of frying some foods at high temperatures—from reaching consumers, due to its alleged carcinogenic properties.
 The document proposed a change in the preparation of Belgian fries to prevent the formation of acrylamide, by blanching them before frying, as opposed to the traditional method of double frying.
 This led to a wave of protests from several Belgian politicians, who viewed it as an assault on the country's culture and gastronomical tradition.

 Sauces

 Traditionally, fries are usually served with mayonnaise in Belgium.
-Friteries and other fast-food establishments tend to offer a number of different sauces for the fries and meats, including aïoli and sauce américaine but also much more elaborate varieties, including béarnaise sauce.
+Friteries and other fast-food establishments tend to offer a number of different sauces for the fries and meats, including homemade Tartar sauce sauce américaine but also much more elaborate varieties, including béarnaise sauce.
 There are frequently over a dozen options, and most of them are mayonnaise-based, so the varieties include: